The Omen: Music

-40th Anniversary edition soundtrack (2016)

-A limited-edition soundtrack was released for the film's 40th anniversary with six additional tracks and a bonus track.

 Release

 Box office

 The Omen was released following a successful $2.8 million marketing campaign inspired by the one from Jaws one year prior, with two weeks of sneak previews, a novelization by screenwriter David Seltzer, and the logo with "666" inside the film's title as the centerpiece of the advertisement.
 An early screening of the film took place in numerous U.S. cities on June 6, 1976.

-The film was a massive commercial success, opening in the United States and Canada on June 25, 1976, in 516 theaters.
-It grossed $4,273,886 in its opening weekend (a then-record for Fox) and $60,922,980 in total, generating theatrical rentals of $28.5 million in the United States and Canada.
+The film opened in the United States and Canada on June 25, 1976, in 516 theaters.
+A significant commercial success, it grossed $4,273,886 in its opening weekend (a then-record for Fox) and $60,922,980 in total (equivalent to $334,414,696 in 2024), generating theatrical rentals of $28.5 million in the United States and Canada.
 Worldwide it earned rentals of $46.3 million from a budget of $2.8 million.
 In the United States, the film was the sixth-highest-grossing movie of 1976.

 During its release in South Africa under the apartheid regime, the Publication Approval Board cut the final scenes showing the killing of Robert Thorn and Damien's survival.